Background and Pathophysiology of Abdominal Pain

 All patients with abdominal pain should always have:

-- Urine pregnancy test must be done for all women in the child-bearing age
+- A urine pregnancy test must be done for all women in the child-bearing age.

-- Liver function tests and serum amylase level should be done in all patients with right upper quadrant abdominal pain.
+- Liver function tests and serum amylase levels should be done in all patients with right upper quadrant abdominal pain.